HelloChatterbox/dev_documentation/docs/using-mycroft-ai/customizations/languages/README.md

 * [List of languages supported by IBM Watson](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-models#models)
 * [List of languages supported by Wit.AI](https://wit.ai/faq)

-See the full range of supported STT engines and how to configure Mycroft to use them:
+See the full range of supported STT engines and how to configure Chatterbox to use them:

 {% page-ref page="../stt-engine.md" %}